MaxVanRaden/fullstack-gambit/README.md

    https://github.com/kubowania/battleships/tree/multiplayer

-    We used this (same project as the Youtube video above) as a guide for setting up the initial websocket connection
+    We used this (same project as the Youtube video above) as a starting point for setting up the initial websocket connection